Workflow diagram examples

 This page is all about workflows, what they look like, and the information they contain.
-You are in the right place if any of these statements apply to you:
+You are in the right place if:

 - You or someone in your organization isn’t happy with the results of a current process or workflow, and you want to fix that.